 - Close it, and now try to open the same image directly.

-You will now get the option to specify the Photo Viewer as the default program for opening/viewing pictures.
+You will now have the option to specify the Photo Viewer as the default program for opening or viewing pictures.

 Using Registry Editor

-If the command prompt method doesn’t work, you can also try using the Registry editor and see if solves the problem.
+If the command prompt method doesn’t work, you can also try using the Registry Editor to see if it solves the problem.
 Download the registry file from here and save it to an accessible location.
-Right-click on it and select Run as administrator.
-After the registry file is run, restart your computer and check if the editor is changed.
+Right-click on it and select Run as Administrator.
+After the registry file has been run, restart your computer and check if the editor has changed.